MENU

-How to talk about #BlackLivesMatter, online hate & racism with children
+How to talk about online hate and racism with children

-The protests began in reaction to the death of a man named George Floyd in Minneapolis, the U.S after he was stopped by police.
-This followed several protests and some violent clashes between police and protesters – as demonstrations swept across cities in the US and also in the UK.
+The Black Lives Matter protests began in reaction to the death of a man named George Floyd in America after he was stopped by police.
+Several protests and some violent clashes between police and protesters followed.
+As demonstrations swept across cities in the US, they also reached the UK.

-What role can I play to help my child share and express themselves safely when it comes to addressing issues around racism online?
+How can I help my child share and express themselves safely when it comes to addressing issues around racism online?

-As parents of mixed-race children we have always discussed race – however, feelings and discussions have amplified over recent weeks.
+As a parent of mixed-race children, I have always discussed race.
+However, feelings and discussions were amplified with the Black Lives Matter protests.
 My son was eager to tell me he was playing an online game where Black Lives Matter was mentioned and he told another child he was black.
 He was beaming because they then ‘gifted him pets’.
 I was relieved this was the outcome (we had to have a chat about who we talk to online), but it shows children are well aware of the current environment and these discussions are playing out in their online world.

 Sajda Mughal OBE